-Closing arguments in Brighton Ax Murder Trial
+Closing arguments in Brighton ax murder trial

 A key piece of discussion: what was the motive, for anyone to kill Cathy?

-Prosecution says it had to do with James’ relationship with Cathy, and his incomplete PhD.
+The prosecution says it had to do with James’ relationship with Cathy, and his incomplete Ph.D.

 Gallagher brought up a marriage and sex social worker card, found in the Krauseneck car.